aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-11-release-notes/_index.md

 Supported formats are: Docx, FlatOpc, Docm, Dotm, Dotx.

-Consumer should to implement the following interface and set instance of it to the ProgressCallback for ability to get loading progress notifications.
+Consumer should implement the following interface and set instance of it to the ProgressCallback to get loading progress notifications.
 {{< highlight csharp >}}
 /// <summary>
 /// Implement this interface if you want to have your own custom method called during loading a document.